canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

     update.

-We are now fully up-to-date with all of the software and security updates for the packages on our VM, and Livepatch has taken care of the kernel updates for us.
+We are now fully up-to-date with all of the software and security updates for the packages on our VM, and Livepatch has taken care of the kernel CVE fixes for us.

 But what about the case where we are not using a fresh VM?
 Let's now consider